Horton, Surrey: Long Grove Park

 An enclosed space located in the east of the area.
 Contains a playground and is adjacent to the residential area in the west of Epsom.
 The park is also continuous with open space beside Abbots Avenue.

 Surrounding Area

-The nearest towns to Horton is Epsom and Chessington, located 1.5 miles to the east and west respectively.
+The nearest towns to Horton is Epsom and Chessington, located 2 miles to the east and west.
 The residential area of West Ewell is contiguous with Horton.